zapproject/zap-monorepo/packages/Registry/README.md

-# Zap-registry
+# @zapjs/registry

-This repository provides Interface to Zap Registry contract
+This repository provides an interface to the Zap Registry contract, enabling data providers (oracles) to register their endpoints and bonding curves.
+Furthermore, this package enables data subscribers to discover oracles and receive configuration data (such as titles, endpoints, and parameters) from the Registry smart contract.

 ### Prerequisites
 ```